Translate

 Two-Year Residency Requirement

-With new campus housing coming online starting in fall 2026, Cal Poly is extending the existing two-year residency requirement to students in all colleges beginning with first years admitted for the 2026-27 academic year.
-This residency requirement deepens students’ connection to campus life, fosters collaboration, and strengthens the Learn by Doing experience.
+Cal Poly is extending its existing two-year housing requirement to students in all colleges, beginning with first-year students admitted for the 2026–27 academic year.
+This requirement strengthens students’ connection to campus life, encourages collaboration, and enhances the Learn by Doing experience.

 Required Groups Defined